ciubotaru/share-on-diaspora/README.md

 There is an ongoing effort to translate the plugin into other languages.
 So far, the following translations are available:

+* French -- contributed by Stef20 from stef20.info/blog and Se7h
 * Italian -- contributed by Sandro kensan <kensan@kensan.it> from www.kensan.it
 * Japanese
 * Portuguese (Brazil) -- contributed by Vostok <info@diaspbr.org>
 * Romanian
 * Russian
 * Serbo-Croatian -- contributed by Borisa Djuraskovic from Webhostinghub.com
 * Spanish -- contributed by Andrew Kurtis from Webhostinghub.com and David Charte
-* French -- contributed by Stef20 from stef20.info/blog and Se7h

-To change language, set the WPLANG variabale to your language code (e.g. pt_BR) in wp-config.php.
+To change the language, set the $locale variable to your language code (e.g. $locale = 'pt_BR';) in wp-config.php.

 # Screenshots
 1. The "Share on D*" button under the default "Hello World"